imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 #### Stack Operations
 Included OPCODEs: `POP`, `PUSH*`, `DUP*`, `SWAP*`

-The cost of stack operations is fairly consistent and matches the nominal gas value.
+The cost of stack operations is fairly consistent and is slightly below the nominal gas value.

 > Client Implementation notes:
 > Both Besu and EthereumJS should review their `PUSH*` implementations.
 The cost rises linearly with the number of bytes pushed, which defies intuition and is different to other implementations.